Sergey Elpatyevsky

-Sergey Yakovlevich Elpatyevsky (Серге́й Я́ковлевич Елпа́тьевский), November 3, 1854 – January 9, 1933, was a Russian Empire and Soviet writer and doctor.
+Sergey Yakovlevich Elpatyevsky (Серге́й Я́ковлевич Елпа́тьевский), November 3, 1854 – January 9, 1933, was a Russian Empire and Soviet writer and medical doctor.

 Early life

 Elpatyevsky was born in the village of Novoselki-Kudrino, Vladimir Governorate, into the family of a village priest.
 He studied at a religious school and, after graduating in 1868, at a seminary.
 In 1872 he entered the Law Faculty of Moscow State University, later transferring to the Medical Faculty.

 Career

 In the 1870s Elpatyevsky participated in the narodnik movement.
 In 1875, he assisted in the organization of settlements under the populists.
 He also provided his Moscow apartment for populist meetings.
 In 1876/77 he helped to organize a student club along with S.V.
 Martynov and V.S.
 Lebedev.
 The club served to coordinate student activities and organize assistance for political exiles in Siberia.

 In 1877 Elpatyevsky was investigated on charges of having links with revolutionary groups, but released for lack of evidence.
 In 1878 he finished his studies at the University, and began working as a doctor in Skopinsky County, Ryazan province.
 He also continued his revolutionary activities.
 In 1880 he was arrested on charges of promoting The People's Will, and deported to Ufa province under police supervision.